fa18swiss/nginx-proxy-generator/README.md

 ## Disclamer

-This tools has been only tested on debian 8 and nginx 1.6.2.
+This tools has been only tested on :

+- Debian 8 with nginx 1.6.2.
+- Ubuntu 16.04 with nginx 1.10.3

 Other version have not been tested.

+On first run, this tool create a DH key of 4096 bits for [perfect forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy), that can take a long time.

 # Prerequies